campa-consortium/pals/source/beamlines.md

 The value of `zero_point` is the name of a `line item` that marks the reference point.
 To make things unambiguous, the reference `item` must have zero length.
 In most cases, this means that the `zero_point` cannot be a `BeamLine`.

+Setting optional `periodic` Boolean to `True` indicates that the `BeamLine` is something like a storage ring where the particle beam recirculates through the `BeamLine` multiple times.
+Setting `periodic` to `False` is used to indicate that the `BeamLine` is something like a Linac or any other line that is "single pass".

+Notice that a setting `periodic` to `True` does **not** mean that the downstream end of the last element of the `BeamLine` has the same [floor](#s:floor) coordinates as the floor coordinates at the beginning.
+Setting `periodic` to `True` simply signals to a program that it may be appropriate to calculate closed (periodic) orbits and Twiss parameters as opposed to calculating orbits and Twiss parameters based upon orbit and Twiss parameters set by the User for the beginning of the `BeamLine`.
+Indeed, it is sometimes convenient to treat `BeamLines` as periodic even though there is no closure in the floor coordinate sense.
+For example, when a storage ring has a number of repeating "periods", it may be convenient, for speed reasons, to calculate the periodic functions using only use one period.

+The default value of `False` for a given `BeamLine` is not affected by any setting of `periodic` in any subline of the `Beamline`.
+When constructing lattice `branches`, the setting of `periodic` in a [root](#s:lattice.construct) `BeamLine` can be overridden by setting the `periodic` component of the `branch`.
+See [](#s:lattice.construct) for details.

 The `line` component of a BeamLine holds an ordered list of `items`.
 Each `item` represents one (or more if there is a `repeat` count) lattice element or